ucsb-cs48-s20/project-s2-t2-free/team/RETROS.md

 ## Retro Assessment

-* My team and I followed Darby/Larsen’s five stages of a successful retro since some feedback from our first Retro stated that we should "focus on making future retros more structured."
+* My team and I followed Darby/Larsen’s five stages of a successful retro since some feedback from our first Retro was to "focus on making future retros more structured."
 * A brief assessment of how it went.
 * What advice would you give to the next person leading a retro based on what you learned today?